Vyral/base-template/_drafts/q-what-should-you-do-if-your-client-is-wronged.md

 youtube_code: kEvXLGyAw5k
 ---

-{% include youtube.html %}If a party defaults on the contract, you have two options.
+{% include youtube.html %}<center>If a party defaults on the contract, you have two options.</center>

 Today I’m discussing a topic we hear questions about often: What can buyers and sellers do when the other party does not fulfill their responsibilities and defaults on the contract?
 What options do your clients have?&nbsp;